websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/installing-a-search-engine.md

 # Installing a Search Engine

 A search engine is a critical component of your Liferay installation.
-The [creating an example cluster](./../../installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/example-creating-a-simple-dxp-cluster.md#prepare-a-search-engine) documentation can get you started with the installation, but this guide demonstrates setting up a **production** environment.
+[Creating an Example Cluster](./../../installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/example-creating-a-simple-dxp-cluster.md#prepare-a-search-engine) can get you started with the installation, but this guide demonstrates setting up a **production** environment.

 <!-- MAKE A DIAGRAM SIMILAR TO THE CCR ONE BUT WITH JUST ONE CONNECTION -->

-When you start Liferay a built-in Elasticsearch server (sidecar) is started simultaneously.
+When you start Liferay, a built-in Elasticsearch server (sidecar) starts simultaneously.
 This default search engine provides search capabilities as a convenience for testing, but it isn't supported for use in production.
 [Getting Started with Elasticsearch](./elasticsearch/getting-started-with-elasticsearch.md) describes production-level Elasticsearch setup.
 [Using the Sidecar or Embedded Elasticsearch](./elasticsearch/using-the-sidecar-or-embedded-elasticsearch.md) describes the default Elasticsearch server (sidecar in 7.3 and embedded in 7.2) features and limitations.

 ```note::
    `Solr <http://lucene.apache.org/solr>`_ is now deprecated in 7.3.
 Though it can still be used, Solr is not bundled with Liferay and must be connected remotely, even for development and testing.
 To use Solr, see `Installing Solr <./solr/installing-solr.md>`_.